 You can find other rubberists and latex fetishists all over the internet.
 There are thousands of kinksters sharing content on social media, whether that’s Instagram, X, or Fetlife.
 Fetlife has dozens of groups devoted to rubber, many with thousands of members.
 You can also see if there are local rubber clubs or organizations, as many larger cities have them.

 I hope this introduction to rubber fetishism helped you understand it better and answer some of your questions.
-This wasn’t meant to be an in-depth guide, and honestly, there isn’t much research behind it from any sources.
-Understanding a latex fetish can be complicated and scary at first, but it gets easier.
+Whether you’re simply curious about the appeal of rubber or interested in exploring it yourself, understanding the culture and motivations behind it can make the journey much less intimidating.
+A latex fetish can be complicated and scary at first, but it gets easier.